-2.4 By virtue of the affiliation of the Club to Swim England South West Region and Wilts County Amateur Swimming Association, the Club and all members of the Club acknowledge that they are subject to the regulations, rules and constitutions of:
+2.4 By virtue of the affiliation of the Club to Swim England South West Limited and Wilts County Amateur Swimming Association, the Club and all members of the Club acknowledge that they are subject to the regulations, rules and constitutions of:

 2.4.2 Swim England (to include the Code of Ethics); and